 Pune: As there are no earlier studies on the effect of current nutritional intervention on stress responses, we based the sample size for this study on the findings from comparison of effect size between the offspring of B12 deficient and normal B12 status mother.
 The estimated sample size will detect an association of 0.28 SD of a continuous outcome per SD of an exposure.
 The study will detect a difference of 0.56 SD in the outcome between the control and intervention group.

-These power estimates are conservative as the extra refinements that come from the more sophisticated analysis (eg. linear mixed-model analysis) are going to lead to greater efficiency.

 Ethics and dissemination

 We follow Indian Council of Medical research (ICMR) guidelines for the ethical conduct of biomedical research.We havealready received approval for the entire study from the ethics review committee of CSI Holdsworth Memorial Hospital, the host institution.
 Ethical permission will be sought additionally from the institutional ethical review committees inMumbai and Pune prior to the start of these study components.

 The participants will be given written information and the study is explained verbally, either telephonically or by home visit by research assistants/ health workers.
 The participants will be encouraged to ask questions before obtaining consent.
-Written informed consent is obtained for adult participants, and from parents in case of children <18 years (Mumbai) before commencing data collection.
-Verbal assent is obtained from the children.
-Consent for genomic samples is taken specifically.
+Written informed consent will be obtained for adult participants, and from parents in case of children <18 years (Mumbai) before commencing data collection.
+Verbal assent will be obtained from the children.
+Consent for genomic samples will be taken specifically.

 The data generated from this study will be shared with the scientific community at local, national and international conferences, and published in open access peer review journals.The major findings will be shared with the study participants and their families in lay terms through public engagement initiatives.

+Study status

+The follow-up of the Mysore Parthenon cohort participants is currently underway.
+By the end of April 2018, 82 participants have completed the TSSTs and 309 participants have undergone OGTT and assessments for other secondary outcomes except cognitive function.
+Qualitative interviews have been carried out among 5 adolescents/ young adults.

 Conclusion